kspathak/cse547/hw1/README.md

 ### Running on AWS

 You can train the models as a batch job following the instructions [here](https://github.com/ppham27/cse547/blob/master/README.md#running-on-amazon-web-services-aws).
 I needed a machine with 4 CPUs and 8GB of memory for the job to complete.
+The relevant command is `/hw1/run.py`.

 ### Troubleshooting